 \section{Excitation of curvature drift waves}

-We consider plasma that consists of relativistic electrons with the Lorentz factor $\gamma\sim 10^{5-8}$ \cite{osm7}, \cite{ra8}.
+In AGN magnetospheres the relativistic electrons have energies in a broad interval.
+We consider plasma that consists of relativistic electrons with the following Lorentz factors $\gamma\sim 10^{5-8}$ Ref. \refcite{osm7,ra8}.
 It is assumed that the field lines initially are almost rectilinear and corotate.
 As we have already mentioned in the introduction, current providing the twisting of field lines is created due to the curvature drift, characterized by the following (curvature drift) velocity

 where $\omega_{B} = eB_0/mc$, $e$ and $m$ are particle's charge and the rest mass respectively, $B_0$ is the unperturbed magnetic induction, $c$ is the speed of light, $R_B$ is the curvature radius of magnetic field lines, $\gamma_{0}$ is the initial Lorentz factor of particles and $v_{_\parallel}$ is the longitudinal velocity.
-As is clear from Eq. (\ref{drift}), the drift velocity is proportional to $\gamma_0m$, therefore, the corresponding value of the bulk flow (protons) (having the Lorentz factor of the order of $10$), will be by many orders of magnitude less than that of the relativistic electrons (with $\gamma_0\sim 10^{5-8}$).
+As it is clear from Eq. (\ref{drift}), the drift velocity is proportional to $\gamma_0m$, therefore, the corresponding value of the bulk flow (protons) (having the Lorentz factor of the order of $10$), will be by many orders of magnitude less than that of the relativistic electrons (with $\gamma_0\sim 10^{5-8}$).
 This in turn means that the contribution of protons is negligible and we consider one-component plasma composed of relativistic electrons.

-In the zeroth approximation particles move along the magnetic field lines and our aim is to consider the twisting process of these field lines and study a subsequent saturation mechanism.
+In the zeroth approximation, particles move along the magnetic field lines and our aim is to consider the twisting process of these field lines and study a subsequent saturation mechanism.